Skip to Content

 How to Freeze Stuffed Peppers

-Instead of tossing your peppers in the garbage, you can easily store them in your freezer, where they will last anywhere between three months to a year.
+Instead of tossing them in the garbage, you can easily store them in your freezer, where they can last for up to a year.

 Cook your peppers how you normally would.
 Make sure that if you’re using meat, it is cooked all the way through.
-If not, your peppers could not only go bad, but when the time comes to reheat them, you’ll have to cook them longer if the stuffing is undercooked.
+Otherwise, you’ll have to recook them when you take them out of storage.

-Afterward, you are going to want to place all of your peppers in a container or dish that won’t break in the freezer.
-Wrap up the container in aluminum foil followed by plastic wrap.
+Afterward, put all of your peppers in a container or dish that won’t break in the freezer.
+Then, wrap it in aluminum foil, followed by a layer of plastic wrap.

 Reheating Frozen Peppers